open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 The `EventLoggerProvider` MUST accept an instance of `LoggerProvider`.
 Any configuration related to processing MUST be done by configuring the `LoggerProvider` directly.

-### Shutdown

-This method provides a way for provider to do any cleanup required.

-`Shutdown` MUST NOT invoke `Shutdown` on the delegate `LoggerProvider`, since the `LoggerProvider` could be used elsewhere.
-In order to perform cleanup of the delegate `LoggerProvider`, its `Shutdown` method should be called separately.

 ### ForceFlush

 This method provides a way for the provider to notify the delegate `LoggerProvider`